OrinariLabs/Orinari_App/docs/getting-started/quick-start.md

 ### Q: Is my wallet connected?

-A: NEPHARA uses your browser wallet (MetaMask, etc.).
+A: ORINARI uses your browser wallet (MetaMask, etc.).
 You'll be prompted to connect when making your first payment.

 ### Q: How much does it cost?

-A: NEPHARA charges **0% platform fees**.
+A: ORINARI charges **0% platform fees**.
 You only pay:

 - Service provider fees (varies by service)
 - Blockchain gas fees (typically $0.01-$1.00)